smartinternz02/SPSGP-528631-Rice-Crop-Disease-Detection-using-YoLO/README.md

 By leveraging YOLO's capabilities for rice crop disease prediction, we embark on a journey towards healthier crops, increased agricultural productivity, and a more resilient and prosperous farming future.

-We have three folders of images in the project Training images dataset with labeling (Microsoft Vott tool is used for labeling) Testing images without labeling
+We have three folders of images in the project
+  a.
+Training images dataset with labeling (Microsoft Vott tool is used for labeling)
+  b.
+Testing images without labeling
+  c.
 After completion(running) of the detector.py file the Test_Image_Detection_Results file(This is the output of the project) gets created